plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 Upon starting the device, you're presented with a start screen with photos of someone in a Mario costume.
 This shows one conceit of the software; that it will sometimes use real photos taken with a *Game Boy Camera*.
 It's not a full design choice.
 Large sections of the interface use drawn art to represent characters.
 If you get an idea like that, I'd expect them to use it fully.

 We get a complete rookie mistake on the main screen of the interface: they never tell you you can press the Start button to access settings.
 So on a screen with three clearly written choices, you actually have four.
 Let's jump into the worst segment of the device; Play.
 When you go into this segment, a game of *Space Fever II* immediately begins.
 Two enemies drop down from the top of the screen, with letters written on them.
 Now, those enemies are actually the selection method for the **other** games you can play.
 So if you shoot those lettered enemies you start another completely different game.
 However, if you shoot none of them, or miss your shot, *Space Fever II* will begin proper.
 Imagine that; a selection menu with a time limit.

-Upon starting those two other games, you get astoundignly different arranged screens to explain the games.
-There is
+Upon starting those two other games, you get astoundignly different screens to navigate their respective options.
+There is no general logic.
+The whole UI is a mad house.

+!fig
+The Shoot menu

+Upon going in the Shoot segment, you get what is supposed to be a parody of an RPG's battle screen, with pixel art of people standing in as your enemies.
+Since you just came from a screen where someone in a Mario suit was dancing about, the joke falls flat immediately.
+The battle screen includes a run command, leading to an infamous  joke played on the user.

+!fig
+What are you running away from?
+BAD UI!

 There are inside jokes when pressing the exit button.
 The menus constantly change their look; you need to learn everything.